NameRead — never mispronounce a name again

 Hosts can turn on a “Greet” mode, encouraging participants to introduce themselves.
 It encourages empathy, inclusion, and genuine engagement at the start.

-Removed the Medal System
+6. Post-meeting Medal System

 “It makes me anxious if I don’t get one.”

-Change: Removed the feature to keep the experience inclusive and low-pressure.
+Decision: Removed the feature to keep the experience inclusive and low-pressure.

-Empathy > gamification.
+Empathy > gamification

 Leveraged Display Setting Before Meetings